'Emily in Paris' Season 4: Release date, plot and everything else you need to know

 After three seasons, we have now started living with the characters and their share through ups and downs in life.
 Season 4 will continue with its original main and supporting cast.
 Of course, Lily Collins and Ashley Park will return as the BFFs Emily Cooper and Mindy Chen.
 The rest of the cast, including Philippine Leroy-Beaulieu, Samuel Arnold, Lucas Bravo, Bruno Gouery, William Abadie, and Camille Razat will also be back with their respective storylines.

-Lucien Laviscount’s Alfie is also expected to be back in the fourth instalment after he left Emily in Season 3 on knowing about her and Gabriel’s feelings for each other.
+Lucien Laviscount’s Alfie is also expected to be back in the fourth installment after he left Emily in Season 3 on knowing about her and Gabriel’s feelings for each other.

 However, Season 4 might not see the return of Kate Walsh’s Madeline, given how Season 3 ended, where Madeline decided to shut down the Paris branch and get back to Chicago.